jNizM/NVIDIA_NVML/README.md

 ## Features
+* retrieves power usage for this GPU in milliwatts and its associated circuitry (e.g. memory)
 * retrieves the NVML index of this device
+* retrieves the amount of used, free and total memory available on the device, in bytes
 * retrieves the brand of this device
 * retrieves the current temperature readings for the device, in degrees C
 * retrieves the current utilization rates for the device's major subsystems